rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     !!!
 Question "Questions"

-        What is the slight but very important difference between the variations of the 2 previous commands?
+        What is the slight but significant difference between the variations of the 2 previous commands?
 And what is the result of each command?

         - `scp -r  ying@localhost:/home/ying/  ying_home_directory_on_serverPR`